Yup, you really can cook a whole chicken when you are camping using a rotisserie chicken spit over an open camp fire.

-How do you cook chicken on a campfire?
+How do you cook chicken over a campfire?

-You can smoke a chicken over a campfire, you just need a rotisserie style set up.
+You can easily smoke a chicken over a campfire, you just need a rotisserie style set up and some time.

 After that, he secured the boards along the bottom with a scrap piece of metal he had but said they were just for added measure and that you could probably get away with not doing that.
 The 4x4s were placed on either side of the firepit, far enough away from the fire itself of course, and we used the loose stones from our firepit to secure them in place.
 The actual spit he got from his sister who had it from an old grill.

 What tools do you need to cook chicken over a campfire?

 If you’re not wanting to go to all that trouble, or would just find it easier to buy a spit, check out this Grizzly Spit Rotisserie that has great reviews and an electric rotator to help with even cooking.

 A few notes from the mister: The chickens should be about 30″ above your hot fire.
 Smoke is good and heat is good, flames are bad!
 Don’t let the flames touch your chicken.